voedger/voedger-internals/docs/server/design/structured-storage.md

 Structured storage is Voedger's abstraction layer for persisting and retrieving structured data.
 It provides a unified interface for storing records, views, and event logs (PLog/WLog) across different storage backends (Cassandra, ScyllaDB, BoltDB, in-memory, DynamoDB).

-The storage model is inspired by Apache Cassandra's data model with partition keys and clustering columns, enabling efficient data distribution and range queries.

 ## Architecture

 ### Component hierarchy